Google Ads Vs SEO (Which is Better For Your Business)

 Google Ads is a form of PPC (pay per click) advertising that displays an ad in Google which is triggered by a keyword search in Google.
 Much like SEO, Google Ads work in a similar way; when someone submits a Google search containing your targeted keywords in your target location, your website will display in the search results, however as a paid ad rather than an organic listing.

 Unlike an organic listing, Google charges you every time someone clicks your advertisement.
 Although this can be an initial turn off for some, it’s important to remember that although you pay with every click, the top three ad positions in Google receive around 60% of all clicks, meaning there is a lot of business to be made through PPC advertising.
 By setting your own max CPC (the highest amount you are willing to pay Google every time someone clicks on your ad), your locations, keywords and even demographic targeting, you control the overall cost of your Google Ads campaign.
-For example, if you were to run Google Ads for your pet grooming business in Bulimba, you would create custom ads set up to trigger when people search for terms such as ‘pet grooming’ or ‘dog grooming’ within a 5km radius of Bulimba.
+For example, if you were to run Google Ads in Brisbane for your pet grooming business in Bulimba, you would create custom ads set up to trigger when people search for terms such as ‘pet grooming’ or ‘dog grooming’ within a 5km radius of Bulimba.

 Great, I understand SEO & Google Ads now, but how do I know which one is right for me?